oauthlib/oauthlib/docs/oauth1/server.rst

 **Authorization Verifier**:
     An unguessable unique string of characters.
 This code asserts that the user has given the client authorization to access the requested realms.
-It is initial nil when the client obtains the request token in the first step, and set after user authorization is given in the second step::
+It is initially nil when the client obtains the request token in the first step, and set after user authorization is given in the second step::

         verifier = sqlalchemy.Column(sqlalchemy.String)